bobcui/HighSpeedCapture/README.md

 - Video filters and effects
 - Background music options
 - Enhanced social sharing integration
 - Analytics for video performance
-- Multi-camera support
+- External camera support

 ## See Also